Supplemental Slack info for you and your team.

 Too much time was spent sharing personal updates.

-Every minute spent in a meeting was a minute Taylor could have spent helping a customer.
+Every minute spent in a meeting was a minute Anne could have spent helping a customer.

-Using Slack, Taylor's team has improved meeting efficiency, allowing them to spend more time helping customers:
+Using Slack, Anne's team has improved meeting efficiency, allowing them to spend more time helping customers:

 For updates, the team has a weekly

 that triggers every Monday.
 Slackbot reminder Managers share meeting agendas as an